iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > Doesn't use location, but requires location services to be on to work.
 I leave mine off when not in use, because most other apps aren't so privacy-conscious.
 By requiring GPS, this app creates security concerns that outweigh its benefits.
 While THIS app isn't directly compromising my privacy, its permissions requirements open a privacy hole for OTHER apps to use.
 Android *doesn't* require location for Bluetooth or BLE (I use both), but it unfortunately does for this app's BLE tag tracking.<br> :date: __2020-09-04 17:56:12__

 > Difficult to understand the terminology, may often leave you scratching your head.<br> :date: __2020-08-31 04:16:45__

-> The app is really good about not taking information, however, consistently enabling Bluetooth in a public space is a major opportunity for cybercriminals to hack devices, steal personal information, and wreak havoc.
-Bluetooth is too major of a threat vector for me to consider enabling this app.
-Great idea, poor execution.<br> :date: __2020-08-13 21:01:34__